Tecumseh: Rise of the Prophet

 While Tecumseh lived along the White River, Native Americans in the region were troubled by sickness, alcoholism, poverty, the loss of land, depopulation, and the decline of their traditional way of life.
 Several religious prophets emerged, each offering explanations and remedies for the crisis.
 Among these was Tecumseh's younger brother Lalawéthika, a healer in Tecumseh's village.
 Until this time, Lalawéthika had been regarded as a misfit with little promise.
 In 1805, he began preaching, drawing upon ideas espoused by earlier prophets, particularly the Delaware prophet Neolin.
 Lalawéthika urged listeners to reject European influences, stop drinking alcohol, and discard their traditional medicine bags.
 Tecumseh followed his brother's teachings by eating only Native food, wearing traditional Shawnee clothing, and not drinking alcohol.

+Native leaders like Tecumseh interpreted European cultural ways as a danger and the encroachment of whites by examining the long history of Indigenous dispossession in the East; Tecumseh specifically warned his people that what had happened to the other Indigenous tribes would soon befall the peoples of the Old Northwest.
+Presaging his people's possible future, Tecumseh bluntly asked, "Where today are the Pequots?
+Where are the Narragansetts, the Mohawks, the Pocanets and many other once powerful tribes of our people?
+They have vanished before the avarice and oppression of the white man..."

 In 1806, Tecumseh and Lalawéthika, now known as the Shawnee Prophet, established a new town near the ruins of Fort Greenville (present-day Greenville, Ohio), where the 1795 Treaty of Greenville had been signed.
 The Prophet's message spread widely, attracting visitors and converts from multiple tribes.
 The brothers hoped to reunite the scattered Shawnees at Greenville, but they were opposed by Black Hoof, a Mekoche chief regarded by Americans as the "principal chief" of the Shawnees.
 Black Hoof and other leaders around the Shawnee town of Wapakoneta urged Shawnees to accommodate the United States by adopting some American customs, with the goal of creating a Shawnee homeland with secure borders in northern Ohio.
 The Prophet's movement represented a challenge to the Shawnee chiefs who sat on the tribal council at Wapakoneta.
 Most Ohio Shawnees followed Black Hoof's path and rejected the Prophet's movement.
 Important converts who joined the movement at Greenville were Blue Jacket, the famed Shawnee war leader, and Roundhead, who became Tecumseh's close friend and ally.